 Once Democracy Prep alumni graduate from high school, they receive continuous support from peers and mentors as they navigate their respective college environments.
 Alumni Relations works actively to bolster the positive experiences of alumni within four respective frameworks: financial literacy, socioemotional well-being, academic growth, and self-advocacy.
 In so doing, Democracy Prep alumni have achieved tremendous success in persisting through college.

 Access is just the beginning for Democracy Prep students.
-In fact, 79.95% of the Class of 2013 and 80.85% of the Class of 2014 are currently enrolled in a higher education institution.
-The National Center for Education Statistics records that 73.9% of students entering higher education in 2013 were retained in 2014.
+In fact, 84% of all matriculated alums persisted to their second year of college.
+According to the National Student Clearinghouse Research Center, this is higher than the national average of 81% across all incomes and 80% for schools serving a pre-dominantly low-income student body.
 Thanks in part to the efforts of the Democracy Prep Alumni Relations Team, Democracy Prep students consistently perform at levels above the average in enrollment and retention.

 Alumni Relations also employs peer-to-peer advising.
 Each Alumni Relations team member manages a cohort of upperclassmen Alumni Captains.
 These Captains maintain regular contact with a group of underclassmen and report back to their Alumni Relations Manager.
 Alumni Captains conduct surveys, collect transcripts, and serve as liaisons between the Alumni Relations team and Democracy Prep alumni.
 For more information on the Alumni Captains Program, please visit the Alumni Captains webpage.